 I started dancing because it was my way of expressing myself and a positive outlet for hardships at home.
 Popping was my escape to a world of human robots, waves flowing through limbs, and people floating as if on ice.
 I practiced for at least an hour everyday in my house, which helped me progress quickly!
 I even kept my dancing a secret for the first two months because I was afraid of what others would think!

 After 1.5 years of dancing I had over 3 Million YouTube views, started teaching my own classes, and was performing on the college circuit.
-Now 5 years after learning my first arm wave, I lead Rhythm Per Second dance crew, have over 18 Million YouTube views, founded the Madison Dance Conference, runs this Award-winning website, and sell instructional videos in over 47 countries.
+It kept getting better: 3 years after learning my first arm wave, I lead Rhythm Per Second dance crew, broke 10 Million YouTube views, founded the Madison Dance Conference, run this Award-winning website, and sell instructional videos in over 47 countries.

 If I were to give an aspiring dancer some advice, I would say two things: First, “Stop surfing the web watching videos, just get out of your chair and give it a try!”
 I spent months watching YouTube videos wishing I could dance before I finally decided to get out of my chair and learn.
 I would also tell you to take it one step at a time.
 “People are not born dancers, they evolve into dancers.”
 You can’t be the best overnight, but if you put your mind to it and practice for an hour a day, you can rock the dance floor MUCH faster then you ever imagined.
+Good luck!